 I quilted very lightly in the flying zebra sections, stitching along either side of those rainbow lines that run across each panel.

-The two blue sections between the flying zebra panels were quilted in a cross hatch.
+The two blue sections between the flying zebra panels were quilted in a cross hatch which you can see in more detail by clicking through the link.

 The blue border is quilted in two wavy intersecting lines.